nohren/MiniMax-Tree-AI-simulation/README.md

 **- the ability to predict or the action of predicting what will happen or be needed in the future.**
 **"he had the foresight to check that his escape route was clear"**

 Seeing the future is like looking down the line of choices horizontally as well as their action/results vertically.
-In other words, forseeing all the depth on all the breadth.
-Alternatively, in life, you can pick your ideal destination, then recurse back up from the depth to pick the next breadth decision that gets you there.
-But I digress!
+In other words, forseeing all the breadth and all their depth.
+Alternatively, it may be easier in life to envision the desired outcome and then recurse back up from the depths to pick the next breadth decision that leads you there.
+This avoids having to generate many multiples of current choices (breadth) and getting swamped in their depth.
+The whole reason to generate this tree is because the winning condiiton is unknown.
+If it's known, just recurse back up to the best decision right now.

 Imagine what happens when you seize the initiative and practice forsight!
 Boom, Check-mate! - the opposing player is out of viable options. :metal: